MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ##Step 3 - Deploy Web Server Container

-You can now deploy multiple containers based off of this web server image all of which will be prepared to host web content.
-To deploy a Windows Server Container based off of the nginxwindows image, use the `New-Container` PowerShell command.
+To deploy a Windows Server Container based off of the nginxwindows image, use the <b>New-Container</b> PowerShell command.
-!--Ok...first sentence is vague.
-Who is preparing? "we'll prepare the containers to host web content..."?--!

 ```powershell
 $webservercontainer = New-Container -Name webserver1 -ContainerImageName nginxwindows -SwitchName "Virtual Switch"
 ```
-Start the new container and create a PSSession into the container.
+Start the container and create a PowerShell remote session with the container using <b>Enter-PSSession</b>.
-!--Into sounds funny to me...is it "inside" or "to"?--!

 ```powershell
 #Start Container.
 Start-Container $webservercontainer